3.2.2 Slurm Cluster User Manual

 To query all jobs submitted by a user after 0:00, one should type the following command:

-$ sacct -u <AFS_user_name>
+$ sacct -u <user_name>

-To query all jobs submitted by a user after a specified day, one should type the following command:
+• Or use sacct command to query all jobs submitted by a user after a specified day, one should type the following command:

 # --starttime specifies the query start time point with the format of 'YYYY-MM-DD'

-$ sacct -u <AFS_user_name> --starttime='YYYY-MM-DD'
+$ sacct -u <user_name> --starttime='YYYY-MM-DD'

 Step4 Job result